Thank you for reading our post, please rate this article at the end.

 11. Corn on the Cob

 Corn is easy to prepare and doesn’t require many ingredients like most recipes.
-It’s your go-to option if you are backpacking and want to pack lightly.
+It’s your go-to option if you’re backpacking and want to pack light.

-You’ll need 5 corn cobs in husks, butter, salt, and pepper for this recipe.
+You’ll need five corn cobs in husks, butter, salt, and pepper for this recipe.
 Then follow these instructions to cook corn on the cob:

-- Grill corn with the husk on for 15 to 20 minutes, frequently turning to cook all the sides.
+- Grill the corn with the husk on for 15 to 20 minutes, turning frequently to cook all sides.
 Alternatively, you can remove the husk and wrap the corn in foil.

 - Remove the corn from the fire and coat it with butter.
 Then, season it with salt, pepper, and paprika.